DeBarrosDaRapper/DeBarrosDaRapper.github.io/_posts/2020-06-05-Introducing-Tear-Drop-101-Pop-Filter.md

 ---
 # Are you a DIY recording artist in need of a better pop filter?

-I so happen to be revisiting the book
+We'll start off with the lesson and then go into the DIY Pop filter - The Tear Drop 101

-## "Steal Like an Artist"
+## The lesson - taken from the book "Steal Like an Artist"
-and thought I'd share how I didn't reinvent the wheel I simply came up with a different version of the "wheel"

-I'll give you the 10 Big Ideas straight away

 1.Steal like an artist.